Vokturz/LLM-slackbot-channels/README.md

     Example: `@LLMBot !sep=\nArticle Political Constitution` with a file attached will try to separate the chunks by `\nArticle` for the VectorStore and will starts a thread about `Political Constitution`.

     ![qa_thread](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExZm44c2d4aXJoZHNtazRnb2QydHY2bjJ2ZGMzZzlrdXZ6Y2lhaXBnMSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/POXlBdBJvs1m9Fog1U/giphy.gif)

+### How are documents handled?
+The documents are handled using **ChromaDB**, saving the database to `data/db/{channel_id}/{timestamp}` for each QA thread, where `channel_id` refers to the channel which contains the thread and `timestamp` to the time when the QA thread was initiated.
+It is important to mention that typically embedding models are not compatible, so if you change the embedding model after creating the database for a given QA thread, then that thread will not work.
 ## Usage

 ### Requirements